Bharath-19/Predictive-Modeling-of-Bank-Term-Deposits/README.md

 ---

 ## 📄 License
-This project is licensed under the **MIT License** – see the details below:
+This project is licensed under the **MIT License** - you are free to use, modify, and distribute this project with proper attribution.